osuka/multiplatform-gaming/README.md

 # Final notes

 cocos2d-x is having a major refactoring that includes lots of directory renaming and moving.
-I'll try to keep up with the changes but if you run into trouble, just checkout to 3e017e1a4249a4364ef9c51d0d79350ef957afa1 for cocos2d-x and 3aef34057cf6e16cbf50f2e67f260fd57e473430 for cocos2d-html.
+I'm working on the `develop` branch which updates quite frequently.
+If you run into trouble just checkout to f41a7a9bee1d0a61228fd2208ed0d7ba0588e9ce for cocos2d-x and 77092e7a04564990685dfcc0105c38068cd94084 for cocos2d-html.
 Later versions are likely to work fine though.